ABOUT US

 Airfield Defence Guards and Ground Defence Officers (in varied forms over the years) have served to protect RAAF asserts from before 1929; up to and including current operations; as well as taking part in humanitarian relief activities throughout the SE Asia.

 The Airfield Defence Association of Australia (“the Association”), was initially formulated in 1987 by a group of ex/serving ground defence personnel, after the Vietnam Veterans Welcome in Sydney.
-However, it wasn’t until 1991, that the Association was formally created and incorporated in the State of Queensland, as an Incorporated body.
+However, it wasn’t until 1991, that the Association was formally created and incorporated as an Incorporated body.

 The Association is governed by an Executive Committee which currently meets monthly in SE Qld, in around the greater Brisbane area.